ohmpi/ohmpi/doc/source/source_rst/applications/hedges.rst

    Figure 3: Photos illustrant la préparation des électrodes en laboratoire.

-- •	Le choix des câbles :
+- •	Selection of cables :

-- •	Le choix des batteries :
+- •	Selection of batteries :

  .. figure:: ../../img/images_hedges/fig7.jpg
    :width: 100%
    :align: center

    Figure 4 : Les batteries
-- •	Le choix du résistivimètre :
+- •	Selection of the resistivity meter :
-Un résistivimètre installe sur site est le résistivimètre OhmPi (Figure 2) qui est un appareil à faible coût, présentant du matériel ouvert (hardware), pour mesurer la résistivité électrique.
-Il intègre un multiplexeur permettant des mesures sur 32 électrodes.
-Les capacités de l'appareil comprennent une large plage de mesure pour les valeurs de courant, s'étendant de 0,1 mA à 80 mA, et une plage de mesure de la différence de potentiel de 0,001 V à 12,00 V. Ce choix offre des avantages tels qu'une taille compacte et une utilisation répandue dans les applications matérielles ouvertes, contribuant à un ratio coût/efficacité attractif.
-(Clement et al. 2020)
+The resistivity meter installed on-site is the OhmPi resistivity meter (Figure 5), a low-cost, open-hardware device designed for measuring electrical resistivity.
+It features a multiplexer capable of handling measurements from 32 electrodes.
+The device offers a wide measurement range for current values, from 0.1 mA to 80 mA, and a potential difference measurement range from 0.001 V to 12.00 V. This choice provides several advantages, including its compact size and widespread use in open hardware applications, making it a cost-effective solution (Clement et al., 2020).

  .. figure:: ../../img/images_hedges/fig8.png
    :width: 100%